- What to Expect

 - Confirm Scope – The investigator may need to reconfirm the scope of the investigation with the client if the complainant(s) raise new or different allegations during the intake interview.

 - The Report – Typically about two weeks after the last interview, the investigator will provide a written report of the interview summaries and the investigator’s factual findings to the client.
-Within that two-week time period, the investigator will prepare the written report, send it to a writer/editor for copyediting, and then send it to a supervising attorney/partner to substantively review the report, including the findings, to ensure that the analysis and determinations are well thought out, fair, and unbiased.
+Within that two-week time period, the investigator will finish writing the report, send it to a writer for copyediting, and then send it to a supervising attorney/partner to substantively review the report, including the findings, to ensure that the analysis and determinations are well thought out, fair, and unbiased.

-- Final Determination – Once the investigator provides the final report to the client, our firm is typically not involved in deciding what disciplinary actions should be issued as a result of the investigation, unless we are asked to specifically provide such a recommendation.
+- Final Determination – Once the investigator provides the final report to the client, our firm is typically not involved in deciding what disciplinary actions should be issued as a result of the investigation.

 Why hire an external investigator?